-To indicate the presence of this feature: code this value on the parameter, FEATURE = There is a separate physical control unit path to the device.
-DASD sharing and reserve/release logic usage: (Specify only one.)
-ALTCTRL Share device with other systems; Use reserve/release logic as needed.
+To indicate the presence of this feature: code this value on the parameter, FEATURE = There is a separate physical control unit path to the device ALTCTRL DASD sharing and reserve/release logic usage: (Specify only one.)
+Share device with other systems; Use reserve/release logic as needed.
+SHARED Use reserve/release logic only when the system is physically partitioned.
+SHAREDUP code this value on the parameter, To indicate the presence of this feature: FEATURE = There is a separate physical control unit path to the device ALTCTRL Rotational position sensing (Required for 3340 compatibility mode).
+RPS DASD sharing and reserve/release logic usage: (Specify only one.)
+Share device with other systems; Use reserve/release logic as needed.
 SHARED Use reserve/release logic only when the system is physically partitioned.
 SHAREDUP